PeterTheSalmon/command-line-game/README.md

 ## Installation Instructions

+### Extra step for Windows Users

+The default windows command prompt doesn't support text colours, which are somewhat important.
+Note that you can execute the game in the standard command prompt without crashes, but some text will have strange formatting and no colour.

+To get around this, simply install the [windows terminal](https://www.microsoft.com/en-us/p/windows-terminal/9n0dx20hk701#activetab=pivot:overviewtab) from the Microsoft Store and run all commands from there instead.

 ### Installing Python

 To run the game, you need python 3 (**not 2**) installed.
 Simply download the installer for your OS from python.org.
 Note that most instructions here are for Mac and Windows - if you are using linux I feel safe in assuming you can figure it out.